teamcapybara/capybara/CONTRIBUTING.md

 ## Pull Requests

 - **Add tests!** Your patch won't be accepted if it doesn't have tests.
-To run a single test or scenario in development use `:focus_` metadada, e.g.:
+To run a single test or scenario in development use `:focus_` metadata, e.g.:
 `it 'should simulate multiple held down modifier keys', :focus_ do`

 - **Document any change in behaviour**.
 Make sure the README and any other